networknt/light-doc/content/en/service/gateway/_index.md

 * [Rate Limit][] helps the gateway regulate the traffic based on server, client, address, and user with optional request paths or services.
 * [Path Prefix Service][] middleware handler supports routeing traffic based on the request paths to different backend APIs.
 * [SkipVerifyScopeWithoutSpec][] flag to avoid scope verification from JWT for backend API endpoints in JwtVerifyHandler.
+* [UnifiedSecurityHandler][] to combine Basic, OAuth and ApiKey together for the same request path.

 The following are the products with different configurations.